-Most of the time, you’ll find that demonstrating a positive attitude (whether or not you really feel it inside) will actually help lead you to feeling the same way.
+Most of the time, you’ll find that demonstrating a positive attitude (whether or not you really feel it inside) will actually help lead you to feel the same way.
 Project the confidence you want to feel and it will come to you.
 It’s all about your thought patterns.
-See yourself as a self-assured, outgoing, successful professional and eventually that is exactly what you will be.
+See yourself as a self-assured, outgoing, successful professional and eventually, that is exactly what you will be.

 Soak up knowledge and don’t be afraid to ask questions